ukb-dt/fff/index.md

 > -- Ilya Zosima

-The triad of faith, hope, and charity lacks the governor and regulator truth & love.
+The triad of faith, hope, and charity lacks the governor and regulator: truth & love.
 We reclaim them in.
 2026!
 -- 2 John 1:3

 ---